Audra Moran, President & CEO

 Bibi ensures that OCRA adheres to charity best practices from a fiscal and financial governance standpoint.
 Under her tenure, OCRF has consistently received top ratings from charity watchdog organizations, such as Charity Navigator, Better Business Bureau, and Charity Watch.

-Before joining OCRA, Bibi spent six years managing the finances and operations of a brokerage firm and two years as a technical trainer for an investment bank.
+Before joining OCRA, Bibi spent nearly ten years managing the finances and operations of a brokerage firm and also as a technical trainer for an investment bank.
 Bibi graduated with Honors from the Baruch College Zicklin School of Business, with a Masters in Business Administration and a Bachelors in Business Administration.

 Leslie Almiron, Manager, Finance